Dove-Myer Robinson: Second term as mayor

 In 1968 he in turn defeated McElroy by 5,972 votes becoming the first Mayor of Auckland to serve non-consecutive terms.
 His niece, Barbara Goodman, became his mayoress for the rest of his time as mayor.
 He cultivated a more constructive relationship with the newer Citizens & Ratepayers councillors, most of whom were uninvolved in the feuding of previous council terms and more appreciative of Robinson's role in the Browns Island affair.
 He was again returned to the ARA where he was appointed to the transit committee.

 Robinson's main focus during his second period as mayor was his advocacy for rapid transit system for Auckland.
 Robinson's proposal for a bus-rail rapid transit plan was "to provide fast, modern electrified railways through the main traffic corridors of the region".
 The proposal had passenger trains every three minutes running from an underground subway terminal in the city centre with above ground tracks leading to Howick, Auckland Airport and a tunnel to the North Shore.
-The scheme was heavily criticized for its cost (an estimated $273 million in 1973) and both the ARA chairman Tom Pearce and most of its members opposed the scheme.
+The scheme was heavily criticised for its cost (an estimated $273 million in 1973) and both the ARA chairman Tom Pearce and most of its members opposed the scheme.
 The Third Labour Government reneged on an election pledge to pay for the scheme and the rapid rail proposal disappeared.
 Retrospectively, Robinson's idea to implement rapid rail was seen as a possible long-term solution to Auckland's subsequent transportation difficulties.
 The phrase; "If we'd only listened to Robbie..." has become common speech in Auckland whenever the city's transport system is debated.

 During his career, Robinson also became involved in the incipient movement of Green politics, particularly the anti-nuclear movement, and supported the Third Labour Government's opposition to French nuclear testing in the Pacific.
 He was appointed a Knight Bachelor in the 1970 Queen's Birthday Honours, for outstanding services as mayor of Auckland.
 Robinson's influence declined in the 1970s and after his 1977 election victory he promised not to run again.
 However, he recanted and stood again in 1980, but his age was against him and he lost to Colin Kay.